Connection is Key

 Our aim is to deliver a teaching and learning program where technology is fully integrated and seamlessly supports the learning needs of each student, in order to develop their creative, collaborative and communication skills as well as foster a culture of innovation, problem solving and deep thinking and understanding.

 Our primary school offers students access to a wide variety of technology options as they navigate their educational journey.
-The early years classes are equipped with interactive projectors, notebooks and banks of iPads.
-Girls in Years 3 to 6 are issued with a Microsoft Windows based laptop for use as part of their daily learning routine.
+The early years classes are equipped with Wireless Display technology for teaching and laptops and class sets of iPads for students.
+Girls in Years 3 to 6 are issued with a laptop and access to Office 365 and The POD, the school's digital learning environment, for use as part of their daily learning routine.

-In the secondary school, girls from Years 7 to 12 are issued with a Microsoft Windows based tablet for use at school and home supported by access to Microsoft Office 365.
+In the secondary school, girls from Years 7 to 12 are issued with a Windows 10 based tablet for use at school and home supported by access to Microsoft Office 365.
 This essential tool for learning supports our commitment to providing personalised, creative and innovative learning opportunities.

 To support the use of school-issued devices, the St Margaret’s online learning portal, the POD: Place of Discovery, forms an integral part of our focus on connectedness.
 As the central, digital learning ‘hub’, the POD provides students with ‘anywhere, anytime’ access to learning resources and key information relating to all subject areas as well as co-curricular and school activities.
 The use of school-issued devices is supported by school-wide wireless connectivity and printing facilities.

 Where are we now?

 The past few years has seen significant change at St Margaret’s in the area of technology with the introduction of the Microsoft Windows based 1:1 pen-enabled tablet program for secondary school students in 2010 and the primary school from 2014.
 The school's ELearning Strategy serves as the strategic roadmap for technology integration and innovation in teaching and learning at St Margaret’s.